followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/width.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the absolute width of the field in the pivot grid.
+Specifies the field's width in pixels when the field is displayed in the pivot grid.
 <!--/shortDescription-->

 <!--fullDescription-->